IsotopeC/msAI/docs/examples/sampleSets.rst

         3284         15.998312  993.56921   7275.180176
 [1430013 rows x 3 columns]

+.. _saving-loading:

 Saving and loading sample sets
 ==============================

-In this example workflow so far, the step requiring the most computational resources / time to complete is when the MS data is initialized - where data stored in mzML files is loaded into memory and structured as dataframes.
+In this example workflow so far, the step requiring the most computational resources / time to complete was the step initializing the MS data - where data stored in mzML files is loaded into memory and structured as dataframes.
-When working with large datasets, this step becomes expensive to repeat.
+When working with large data sets, this step becomes expensive to repeat.

-If samples will be needed again, they can be saved in an alternative format (msAIr file) that enables faster access and smaller storage size.
+If `.SampleRun` data will be needed again, it can be saved in an alternative format (msAIr file) that enables faster access and smaller storage size.
 This msAIr file type is created by serializing and compressing a `.SampleRun` instance, saving the state of all its in-memory data attributes.
-While there is a upfront cost to creating a msAIr save, a `.SampleRun` is loaded from a msAIr file much faster as it is not necessary to parse the mzML file again.
+While there is an upfront cost to creating a msAIr save, future `.SampleRun` instantiations from a msAIr file will be much faster as it is not necessary to parse the mzML file again.
-Additionally, since the entire `.SampleRun` instance is saved, the result of any calculations performed or new data attributes created will also be saved.
+Additionally, since the entire `.SampleRun` instance is saved, the results of calculations performed or new data attributes created will also be persist.

 Saving
 ------